 Then, as He commands you, DO THE NEXT THING.

-This poem suggests many Scriptures to me.
+This poem suggests many Bible passages to me.
 Here are three:

 Faith is like radar that sees through the fog.
 By God’s grace, we see by faith the reality of things at a distance that the human eye cannot see.
 Corrie Ten Boom

 Prayer: Lord, help us to trust and obey you step by step, especially when the future is unclear to us.
 Help us to believe you enough to stake our daily lives and our eternal destiny on you and your Scriptures.
-Faith is all about trusting you when we cannot see the future.
+Faith is all about trusting you when we cannot see what lies ahead.
 Give us faith to believe in you for salvation and faith for living through hardships day by day, when we can’t see a way out.
-Help us to trust you to always be with us and to guide us.
+Help us to trust you to always be with us, guarding and guiding us.
 We pray in Christ’s name.
 Amen.